micro-os-plus/utils-lists-xpack/tests/README.md

 - `platform-native` - run the test applications as native process on the development machine
-- `platform-qemu-mps2-an386` - run the test as fully semihosted applications on a QEMU mps2-an386 emulated board, an Arm Cortex-M4 development board
+- `platform-qemu-mps2-an386` - run the tests as fully semihosted applications on a QEMU mps2-an386 emulated board (an Arm Cortex-M4 development board)

 The tests are performed on GNU/Linux, macOS and Windows.